Grantmaking Guidelines

 Grantee Reporting

-For Our Grantees: Please contact the Foundation for instructions on submitting your final report.
+Please contact the Foundation for instructions on submitting a final report.

 Outreach Initiative

 The William Bingham Foundation’s (WBF) Outreach Committee selects an area of interest and focus each year.
 Organizations must be a 501(c)(3) nonprofit, demonstrate experience with the proposed focus area, and have the organizational capacity to conduct programs.
 The Foundation does not accept applications from programs designed to influence public policy.
-Nonprofit organizations that have received grants from the William Bingham Foundation previously are not eligible to apply.
-The foundation awards one grant up to $30,000.
+Nonprofit organizations that have previously received grants from the William Bingham Foundation are not eligible to apply.
+The Foundation awards one grant of up to $30,000.
+There are no current initiatives open at this time.
+Please check back in 2024.